umnooob/img_captioning/README.md

 If your employment doesn't exceed 500MB and your model params file exceed 200MB, you can use [git lfs](https://git-lfs.github.com/) and this [Heroku Buildpack](https://elements.heroku.com/buildpacks/raxod502/heroku-buildpack-git-lfs) for simple git-based deployment.

 ### Docker-based Deployment(Ours)
-you can find more information in Dockerfil.
+you can find more information in Dockerfile.
 Since I'm new to docker, the docker image may be redundent and relatively big.
 PRs are welcome.

 [Reference](https://testdriven.io/blog/deploying-django-to-heroku-with-docker/#heroku-container-runtime)